 Any employer with workers exposed to high temperatures should establish a complete heat illness prevention program.

-In 2011 OSHA launched a campaign that gets a lot of buzz every summer.
+OSHA has a great campaign that gets a lot of buzz every summer.
 The Heat Illness Prevention campaign aims to educate workers and their employers on the dangers of working in the heat.
 OSHA does as much as possible every year to get the message out through training sessions, outreach programs, publications, social and online media and they encourage everyone to spread the word.
 To make it as easy as possible, OSHA has condensed the message down into three key words.
 Water.
 Rest.
 Shade.

 Under OSHA law, employers are responsible for providing workplaces free of known safety hazards.
 This includes protecting workers from extreme heat.
 An employer with workers exposed to high temperatures should establish a complete heat illness prevention program.